FOSSEE/st-scripts/using_plot_interactively/script.rst

 Let's revise quickly what we have learnt today

-1. To Start Ipython with pylab
+  1.To Start Ipython with pylab

-2. To Use the linspace function to create `num` equally spaced points in a region.
+  #.
+To Use the linspace function to create `num` equally spaced points in a region.

-3. To Find the length of sequnces using len function
+  #.
+To Find the length of sequnces using len function

-4. To Plot mathematical functions using plot.
+  #.
+To Plot mathematical functions using plot.

-5. To Clear drawing area using clf
+  #.
+To Clear drawing area using clf

-5. To Use the UI of plot for studying it better and using functionalities like save , zoom and moving the plots on x and y axis
+  #.
+To Use the UI of plot for studying it better and using functionalities like save , zoom
+     and moving the plots on x and y axis

 ..
 L24

 {{Show self assessment questions slide}}

+..
+R24

 1. Create 100 equally spaced points between -pi/2 and pi/2?